omiranda/fconn_anova/docs/details/detailed_description.md

 ## Mandatory Inputs

 - **path_imaging**.
 Neuroimaging data.
-Path to neuroimaging data
+Path to neuroimaging data.
+This input argument can be:
     - path to a dot mat file where the last dimension corresponds to participant index
-    - path to a csv file with imaging data where the number of columns dimension corresponds to participant index (check this with code run for Carla with Cortical thickness).
+    - path to a csv file with imaging data where the number of columns dimension corresponds to participant index.
 No headers
     - path to a txt file with paths to individual files with neuroimaging data.
 No headers
         - dot mat
         - cifti